 I ducked into another lane, dragging Aradia by her hand behind me.

-“You can’t outrun me, and you can’t hide,” came Manlius’ disembodied voice again.
+Manlius’ disembodied voice spoke again.
+“You can’t outrun me, and you can’t hide.”

-We veered into the nearest alley, and ran down the hill.
-Each street and alley that would lead us to the city I found blocked — a mangy dog growling, a couple of drunkards waving clubs, debris piled high.
+We veered into the nearest alley and ran down the hill.
+Each street and alley that would lead us to the city was blocked — a mangy dog growling, a couple of drunkards waving clubs, debris piled high.
 Each alley to the east seemed bright with moonlight and inviting.

 We reached the bay, the moon shimmering in long silver lines on the waters.
-Again I wanted to turn west towards the city, but the road was blocked by dock workers unloading a ship, with too many crates on the promenade for us to pass through.
-I turned east, and followed the double lights of the moon and the Pharos lighthouse.
+Again I wanted to turn west towards the city, but the road was blocked by dock workers unloading a ship, with too many crates onthe promenade for us to pass through.
+We turned east again, towards the double lights of the moon and the Pharos lighthouse.

-We were close to the tip of the Septentrionali when we started, and in a few minutes we reached the Pons Ignis.
+Caepasius domus was close to the tip of the Septentrionali, so it took us only few minutes to reach the Pons Ignis.
 There was nothing to do but cross it onto the island of the Pharos.
 Behind us we could hear the toneless, emotionless laugh of Manlius.
 “Trapped now… like the animals that you are.”

 I looked up the hill, and saw the image of the egret at the tip of the Pharos’ spire superimposed on the moon.
-The two sources of nightly light in our city, and they both pulled at me.
+The two sources of nightly light in our city, both pulling at me in the same direction.

 Aradia must have felt it too.
 “I have seen this before, when I first danced as a child in my village,” she said.

 “No time, let’s climb,” I replied.
 I held tightly to her hand, and we run up the winding path.
 Aradia was leading me now.
-We reached the steps at the base of the large base of the Pharos, and didn’t break stride as we started to climb.
-We reached the wide platform, from which the marble spire of the Pharos rises.
+We reached the steps climbing up the large base of the Pharos.
+We didn’t even break stride as we started to climb.
+We reached the wide platform, from which the marble spire of the Pharos itself rises.

 “What?
 But I don’t have any fire ready.
 I need it, Felix!”

-I took tore the hem of my tunic into long strips, wrapped them each around a small stone to give weight and around the end of the leather thongs Aradia used for the twirling.
+I tore the hem of my tunic into long strips, wrapped them each around a small stone to give weight.
+I tied them to the end of the leather thongs Aradia used for the twirling.
 “Start dancing,” I said.

 She spun the two makeshift balls gingerly, feeling their weight.
 I took out my knife and a flint, and glanced up.
-I saw the apparition of Manlius walk slowly towards us, and with each step acquire more substance.
+I saw the apparition of Manlius walk slowly towards us.
+With each step his apparition acquired more substance.
 He was bringing himself across the gulf of space from wherever he was, to stand with us in person.

 Manlius, now fully corporeal, started laughing that demented, soulless laugh.
 “Now, now, children.
 You should not be playing with fire.”

 “Dance!”
 I cried again at Aradia, but she didn’t need any encouragement.
-Her gyrations and whirling got wilder and wilder, and I had to step back lest I be burned.
+Her gyrations and whirling got wilder and wilder.
+I had to step back lest I be burned.

-I saw Manlius raise his arms, attempt to manipulate the fire.
-Aradia kept dancing, and the image on my retina was that of the bird swatting away with a wing at him.
+Manlius raised his arms, in an attempt to manipulate the fire.
+Aradia kept dancing, and the image on my retina was that of the fire-bird swatting away with a wing at him.
 Manlius reeled, then turned to face her again with a look of feral rage.

 He tried again, and again she pushed him away with her fire.
-I saw the hem of his sleeves singed and smoking.
+The hem of his sleeves singed and smoked.
 I don’t know what made me do it, but I glanced up.
 The egret at the tip of the Pharos was burning brighter than usual.
 The eternal fire in its beak was streaming in tendrils around it, highlighting it, making it into a bird of fire itself, spreading its wings as if about to fly to the moon.

 Down on the platform, I had to step further back.
 The energies that Manlius was manipulating were being rebuffed by Aradia and her own fiery bird.
 I saw Manlius hovering a few feet over the ground, trying to send down incantation upon incantation to cage the bird.
-In a blaze of movement, Aradia released the balls of flame at him, and the image of a rising phoenix was so bright that I had to turn away and fall to my knees.
+In a blaze of movement, Aradia released the balls of flame at him.
+The image of a rising phoenix was so bright that I had to turn away and fall to my knees.

 It took me a few moments to regain my eyesight.
-I crawled to where Aradia was lying on the stone platform.
-Of Manlius there was no sign, not even a greasy charcoal stain.
+There was no sign of Manlius, not even a greasy charcoal stain.
+I crawled to where Aradia laid on the stone platform.
 Her skin was grey, as if all colour was sucked out of it together with that last mighty burst.
-I cradled her head in my arms, and her eyes fluttered open.
+I cradled her head in my arms.
+Her eyes fluttered open.